mp-se/kegmon/src_docs/source/index.rst

 * Measure the weight & volume of up to two kegs
 * Eestimate the number of glasses are left in the keg
-* Level detection filters our faulty readings from the HX scales
+* Level detection filters out faulty readings from the HX scales
 * Define the size of a pour by selecting the beer glass volume
 * Volume of beer is determined by the FG and weight of the beer (total - keg)
 * Import beer information from brewfather (name, abv, ebc and ibu, fg)